insidewhy/catfriend/README.markdown

         user      friend@gmail.com
         password  faptap

-    # time notification remains on screen in milliseconds
+    # time notification remains on screen in milliseconds, the rest are in seconds
     notificationTimeout    10000
+    socketTimeout          60
-    checkInterval          60   # in seconds
+    checkInterval          60

 ## Dependencies
 * python-notify